Krule/pdf_to_swf-paperclip-processor/README.md

 to your Gemfile and run

-    bundle
+    bundle install

 in your console.
 Bundler should take care of all the rest.

 ## SwfTools Instalation ##

-Install [swftools][2] using your favorite package manager.
+Install [swftools][2] from source or using your favorite package manager.
 On OS X, the easiest way to do it is by using [Homebrew][3].

     brew install swftools

-Various linux distributions should use similar methods with their respected package managers.
+Various Linux distributions should use similar methods with their respected package managers.

 If you are using Windows, you are in luck (this time), swftools also has a Windows binary.

-Otherwise, just install from the source.

 ## Using Processor ##